seanking/async-await/README.md

 ```

 ## Promises
-A Promise is an object that represents an operation that has completed.
+A Promise is an object that represents an operation that has not completed.
 The _Promise_ constructor takes a _resolve_ callback and _reject_ callback as parameters.
-The _resolve_ callback is called after a successful completion of the asynchronous operation with the results of the operation passed into the callback.
+The _resolve_ callback is called after a successful completion of the asynchronous operation.
+The results of the operations will be passed into the callback.
 The _reject_ callback is called after an error and the error passed into the callback.

 ### Define Promise

-The _generateGreeting_ method is similar to the previous example, but returns a Promise that wraps the asynchronous behavior.
+The _generateGreeting_ method is similar to the previous example, but returns a Promise that wraps the asynchronous operation.
 After a specified delay, a greeting will be generated and passed to the _resolve_ callback.
 If an invalid delay is provided, the reject method will be called with an error message.

 ```javascript
 function generateGreeting(name, delay = 1000) {